 Angina is the debilitating pain in the chest caused by Coronary Artery Disease (CAD).

-The Department of Pain Management has had great success in helping patients overcome their debilitating pain through radio frequency ablation (RFA).
+Our Pain Management Center in Coimbatore has had great success in helping patients overcome their debilitating pain through radio frequency ablation (RFA).

 - Headache